NixOS/rfcs/rfcs/0127-issues-warnings.md

 - `date`: Required.
 An ISO 8601 `yyyy-mm-dd`-formatted date from when the issue was added.
 - `urls`: Optional, list of strings.
 Can be used to link issues, pull requests and other related items.

+Other attributes are allowed.
+Their meanings may be kind-specific.

 Example values:

 ```nix